Short-term rentals in New Orleans get City Council approval

 "We will be able to use their disruptive technology to disrupt them

-," said Council President Jason Williams before his vote, "if they don't follow the guidance they lay out."
+," said Council At-Large Jason Williams before his vote, "if they don't follow the guidance they lay out."

 — In August